-Transgenic mice ready to fight obesity—and moreApril 25th, 2013 in Genetics /
+Transgenic mice ready to fight obesity—and moreApril 25, 2013 in Medicine & Health / Genetics

 Scientists at the Nencki Institute of Experimental Biology of the Polish Academy of Sciences in Warsaw investigate mice with a very precisely modified genome.
 Because it is possible to turn off the Dicer gene in adult mice, they can be used to investigate the processes related to such cognitive functions such as learning and memory.
 Also Nencki scientists have just shown that the new transgenic mouse is suitable to study metabolic dysfunctions resulting in obesity.

 Studies on the Dicer gene and its impact on the cognitive and metabolic processes are currently carried out at the Nencki Institute's Laboratory of Animal Models, a core facility in the newly established Neurobiology Center.
 The Center has been built on Campus Ochota in Warsaw as part of a large European project called the Centre for Preclinical Research and Technology (CePT).
 This project, financed from the Operational Programme Innovative Economy, brings together 10 research institutions from Warsaw.